 How to get to Kjerag

 During summer, you can get to Kjerag by taking the tourist car ferry (The Fjords) to Lysebotn and then go by car or taxi further up to Øygardstøl, the starting point of the trip.
-In high season, you can also go by bus from Stavanger to Øygardstøl (Go Fjords) (cancelled for 2020 due to the corona-situation).
+In high season, you can also go by bus from Stavanger to Øygardstøl (Go Fjords and Boreal).
 If you have your own car, you can either take the ferry or drive through Sirdal to Lysebotn (closed road during winter from around October to May/June, contact Statens vegvesen, phone 175).
 Parking: There is parking with a fee at Øygardstøl.
 If you are travelling without a car, there are several options for car rentals in the region.
 It is possible to pick up your rental car at the Stavanger International Airport, Sola.

 Season: June - September.